 Palazzuolo: Tuscany off the beaten path

-We discovered Palazzuolo sul Senio thanks to the Memorial Enzo Mengozzi.
-One of our Italian getaways where we crossed the Apennine on horseback to go from Firenzuola to Palazzuolo, this beautiful little town not too far away from Emilia Romagna.
+This beautiful, tiny town is located on the border berween Tuscany and Emilia Romagna.
 Me and Aldo fell in love with the place as soon as we got there (and no, it wasn’t because we’d just been on the saddle for over 7 hours!).

-This tiny village with stone houses, still untouched by mass tourism and completely dedicated to slow food, genuine farm-to-table products and wellness.
+This tiny village with stone houses is in fact still untouched by mass tourism and completely dedicated to slow food, genuine farm-to-table products and wellness.

 Tivoli: history and gardens